Table of Contents

 Make sure you always have “paper” maps of your sailing area on board.
-Of course you buy a digital chartplotter, but what do you do when it “fails” or you have no electricity on board… Therefore, plot your trip on the map prior to your trip.
-This is not difficult and you can learn in a sailing school.
+Of course you buy a digital chart plotter, but what do you do when it “fails” or you have no electricity on board… Therefore, plot your trip on the map prior to going out on the water.
+This is not difficult and you can learn it in a sailing school.

-Always, yes, always, check the weather forecast before you go out!
+Always, yes, always check the weather forecast before you go out!
 Sometimes “no go” is the better answer.

 When you start talking about solid hulls with good salesmen, they will quickly drop the terms “V-hull” and “deadrise”.

 Typical Mediterranean RIBs have such a “flat hull” at the stern, which means more comfort for all passengers on board while at anchor.
-Very often a sun deck is installed at the stern.
+Very often a sun deck is installed in the front and at the stern.

-You (sometimes) have the choice between an inboard engine or an outboard engine, diesel or petrol.
-Remember, the engine you choose will determine how fast you ride your RIB.
+You (sometimes) have the choice between an inboard or an outboard engine, diesel or petrol.
 Testing of electric motors for boats has now also started.
 This application is still in its infancy.

-Those who race with their RIB will have to look for specialized insurance.
-In that case, also ask for the warranty on your motorcycle at the dealer.
+Those who race with their RIB will have to look for specialised insurance.
+In that case, also ask for the warranty on your motor at the dealer’s.